 Q: How do I know why a sign-in or a user was flagged risky in the Azure portal?

-A: If you have an Azure AD Premium subscription, you can learn more about the underlying risk events by selecting the user in Users flagged for risk or by selecting a record in the Risky sign-ins report.
-If you have a Free or Basic subscription, then you can view the users at risk and risky sign-ins reports, but you cannot see the underlying risk event information.
+A: If you have an Azure AD Premium subscription, you can learn more about the underlying risk detections by selecting the user in Users flagged for risk or by selecting a record in the Risky sign-ins report.
+If you have a Free or Basic subscription, then you can view the users at risk and risky sign-ins reports, but you cannot see the underlying risk detection information.

 Q: How are IP addresses calculated in the sign-ins and risky sign-ins report?

 A: IP addresses are issued in such a way that there is no definitive connection between an IP address and where the computer with that address is physically located.
 Mapping IP addresses is further complicated by factors such as mobile providers and VPNs issuing IP addresses from central pools often very far from where the client device is actually used.
 Currently in Azure AD reports, converting IP address to a physical location is a best effort based on traces, registry data, reverse look ups and other information.

 Q: What does the risk detection "Sign-in with additional risk detected" signify?